ME-ICA/tedana/docs/included_decision_trees.rst

 Identical to the meica decision tree until node 21.
-In the tedana tree, components that cross the threshold criteria in nodes 21 and 22 are rejected and not included in a calculate for a new variance explained threshold in node 23.
+In the tedana tree, components that cross the threshold criteria in nodes 21 and 22 are rejected and not included in the calculation for a new variance explained threshold in node 23.
 In the meica tree, those components are provisionally rejected, but still included in the new variance explained calculation and can be potentially accepted in nodes 24 and 25.
-This means tedana will give the same results at meica or reject additional components base on those two final decision criteria.
+This means tedana will give the same results as meica or reject additional components base on those two final decision criteria.

 .. image:: _static/decision_tree_tedana_orig.png